 Where will my photography session happen?

-We will photograph you baby at your home.
+We will photograph you baby at your home or my studio in Palos Verdes Estates.
 Your home is the safest and most comfortable place for your baby.
 In-home photography is the least disruptive environment for your family.

-I will bring everything to your home that we will need for your session.
+I will bring provide we will need for your session.
 I bring baskets, wraps, props and more.
-Don’t feel worried if you don’t have lots of natural light.
+If you chose an in-home session, don’t feel worried if you don’t have lots of natural light.
 I can make almost any lighting and space work for your photos.
 I use almost all natural lighting (as newborn babies don’t always love flash photography), so we will plan your session around the best lighting in your home.

 Your home does not not need to be picture perfect.
 The focus of your photo shoot is your baby and that is what will show in all of your photos.
 I send a very basic checklist to help you prepare yourself and your home for your shoot.
 It will only take 20-30 minutes for you to be ready.